Marcus Semien Player Props: Rangers vs. Mariners

 Marcus Semien At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 30th, and he is 46th in the league in slugging.
+- Among the qualified batters in MLB, he ranks 13th in batting average, 22nd in on-base percentage, and 22nd in slugging.

-- Semien will look to extend his 21-game hitting streak.
-He's batting .250 in his last games.
+- Semien is batting .364 with one homer during his last games and is on a 22-game hitting streak.

-- Semien has picked up a hit in 82.1% of his 56 games this year, with multiple hits in 33.9% of them.
+- Semien has picked up a hit in 47 of 57 games this year, with multiple hits 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.